nasa-gibs/worldview/config/default/common/config/metadata/layers/amsr2/AMSRU2_L3_Total_Precipitable_Water_Daily.md

-The Total Precipitable Water (Daily) layer displays the integrated water vapor in the atmospheric columnn in millimeters (mm).
+The Total Precipitable Water (L3, Daily) layer displays the integrated water vapor in the atmospheric columnn in millimeters (mm).

 The Advanced Microwave Scanning Radiometer 2 (AMSR2) instrument on the Global Change Observation Mission - Water 1 (GCOM-W1) provides global passive microwave measurements of terrestrial, oceanic, and atmospheric parameters for the investigation of global water and energy cycles.